milosilo/AI/README.md

 Then my BSides submission was accepted!
 And then my submission for a 2-hour-long red team village workshop at DEF CON was also accepted!
 So the "cheese" worked, and I was presenting.
 Now I needed to complete the research exercise and create all of the presentation materials.

 I used AI to create some scripts to demo for different phases, and then decided to make a research write-up using AI to gather everything in one place.
-It ended up being 70 pages, so I made it a book with a glossary.
-I used that to create my slide deck text content using AI, my logo, C2s, attack tools, a Raspberry Pi CTF lab.
-I hope you enjoy the presentation and associated materials, including this.
+It ended up being 60 pages, so I made it an ebook with a glossary.

-To stay up to date on my most latest AI research please visit check the Artificial Intelligence section at https://milosilo.com.
+**To stay up to date on my most latest AI research** please visit check the Artificial Intelligence section at https://milosilo.com.
 It is where most of my prompt engineering and AI red teaming research is shared.